-Costs - Which Program Is Right For You?
+Costs: Which Program Type Is Right For You?

-All NDSU and ISEP Exchange and Faculty-led programs have the same tuition and fees as a semester at NDSU.
+There are two kinds of Exchange Program options available: NDSU Exchange and ISEP Exchange.
+All NDSU Exchange, ISEP Exchange, and Faculty-led programs have the same tuition and fees as a semester at NDSU.
 Do you receive a tuition waiver?
 Exchange programs are a great fit for you because the tuition is waived just as if you were attending here at NDSU.

 ISEP Exchange: Students who study abroad through an ISEP exchange program pay a program fee which covers room and board.
 The room and board costs are charged at the NDSU housing and meal plan rate.
 Other costs, such as airfare and personal expenses are the responsibility of the student.